fogfish/gurl/doc/user-guide.md

 #### Response Headers

 Use `type Header string` to pattern match presence of HTTP header and its value in the response.
-The matching fails if response is missing header or its value do not equal.
+The matching fails if the response is missing the header or its value do not equal.

 ```go
 http.Join(